wavemaker/docs/learn/app-development/deployment/pr-flow.md

 ![View Project Changes](/learn/assets/pr-flow/view-project-changes.png)

 :::note
-You can restore your workspace to the main branch by clicking the **Restore to Remote Branch** button in the View Project Changes dialog under the View Changes section.
+You can restore your workspace to the main branch, RTB, by clicking the **Restore to Remote Branch** button in the View Project Changes dialog under the View Changes section.
 This removes the changes pushed after the last merged changes.

 ![Restore to Remote Branch](/learn/assets/pr-flow/restore-to-remote-branch.png)
 :::

 ## Reviewing and Merging Changes

-Reviewers can approve the Pull Request in their VCS or platform.

-After the approval, based on the merge options new commit will be added.
-Next, on project reload you can pull the changes.
+After the initial changes are pushed the Reviewer can verify the changes and provide necessary feedback.
+Once the comments are addressed the Reviewer approves the changes and merges them to the main branch, RTB.